KensingtonTech/easy-rbac/README.md

 # easy-rbac

-Promise based HRBAC (Hierarchical Role Based Access Control) implementation for Node.js
+Fork of promise-based HRBAC (Hierarchical Role Based Access Control) implementation for Node.js.
+This eliminates debug module dependency, converts to ES6 exports, and includes the DefinitelyTyped TypeScript definition.

 ## NB!
 Important changes with v3